-(1) For example:
+2/ For example:

-- a town centre, a village, a street, a square or other urban or rural archaeological site or

-- a series of cultural properties which are geographically dispersed but are representative of a specific type of property as described in paragraph 19 above.
+- a town centre, a village, a street, a square or other urban or rural architectural ensemble, or an archaeological site, or - a series of cultural properties which are geographically dispersed but are representative of a specific type of property as described in paragraph 19 above.

-(2) All photographs must be recent, i.e. taken not more than one year prior to presentation of the nomination file.
+3/ All photographs must be recent, i.e. taken not more than one year prior to presentation of the nomination file.

-- views of the monuments listed in the nomination (interior and exterior) - panoramic views taken in different directions from outside the proposed perimeter (skyline) - views taken inside the proposed perimeter which give an exact idea of the urban landscape (townscape) - a selection of original colour slides preferably 35 mm slides film for which the non-exclusive reproduction rights are granted to Unesco on the form provided for this purpose.
+- panoramic views taken in different directions from outside the proposed perimeter (skyline) - views taken inside the proposed perimeter which give an exact idea of the urban landscape (townscape) - a selection of original colour slides preferably Kodachrome film for which the non-exclusive reproduction rights are granted to UNESCO on the form provided for this purpose.
 It should be noted that colour slides are absolutely necessary for the presentation of the property to the Bureau and to the Committee.